-An amount is not an assessable recoupment if it is included in the termination value of a depreciating asset - see Recoupment of cost on the previous page.
+An amount is not an assessable recoupment if it is included in the termination value of a depreciating asset - see Recoupment of cost on page 16.

 There are special rules to work out the termination value of depreciating assets in certain circumstances.
 Some of the more common cases are covered below.
-If you are not sure of the termination value of a depreciating asset, contact the Tax Office or your recognised tax adviser.
+If you are not sure of the termination value of a depreciating asset, contact the ATO or your recognised tax adviser.